veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦      // Body contains one or more NALUs; full frames are required                                                                                                       ¦
 ¦      hevcData = [HevcCodedData]                                                                                                                                         ¦
 ¦    }                                                                                                                                                                    ¦
+¦                                                                                                                                                                         ¦
+¦    if (videoFourCc == VideoFourCc.Vvc) {                                                                                                                                ¦
+¦      // See ISO/IEC 14496-12:2015, 8.6.1 for the description of the composition                                                                                         ¦
+¦      // time offset.
+The offset in an FLV file is always in milliseconds.                                                                                               ¦
+¦      compositionTimeOffset = SI24                                                                                                                                       ¦
+¦                                                                                                                                                                         ¦
+¦      // Body contains one or more NALUs; full frames are required                                                                                                       ¦
+¦      vvcData = [VvcCodedData]                                                                                                                                           ¦
+¦    }                                                                                                                                                                    ¦
 ¦  }                                                                                                                                                                      ¦
 ¦                                                                                                                                                                         ¦
 ¦  if (videoPacketType == VideoPacketType.CodedFramesX) {                                                                                                                 ¦